LinkedEarth/ec_workshops_py/chapters/module1.md

 <exercise id="3" title = "Playing with lists">

 **Question:**

+Lists are one of the basic elements in Python and allows you to build more sophisticated objects.
+Pyleoclim does rely on this structure for some of its functionalities.
+Lists are also a great way to loop through information.

 1. Create a list with the following archives: `Marine Sediment`, `Coral`, `Ice`, `Wood`
 2. Loop over the list to print: "I study paleoclimate using " [archive]